Vanilla-OS/Eratosthenes/README.md

 ## Usage

-To run the indexer, simply run `python eratosthenes.py index`.
+To run the indexer, simply run `python3 eratosthenes.py index`.
 This will create the database and index the repository.

-To run the web server, run `python eratosthenes.py serve`.
+To run the web server, run `python3 eratosthenes.py serve`.
 This will start a web server on port `5000` by default, but you can change it in the configuration file as explained below.